Panmax/gemini-cli-book/en/part2-core-features/chapter05-powerful-built-in-tools.md

 # Get the response as JSON and use `jq` to extract just the text
 gemini -p "What is the capital of France?" --output-format json | jq '.response'
 ```

+> **Note on Compatibility:** The `--output-format json` flag is a powerful feature for scripting, but as of late 2025, it may not be available in all stable public releases of `gemini-cli` and could result in an "Unknown arguments" error.
+This feature is available in preview versions and is expected to be part of the standard command set.
+If you encounter this error, please check the official `gemini-cli` documentation for the latest command updates.

 This combination of headless mode and structured JSON output unlocks endless possibilities for building AI-powered automations right from your command line.